minerva-ml/steppy/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg?maxAge=2592000)](https://github.com/minerva-ml/steppy/blob/master/LICENSE)

 ### What is Steppy?
-Steppy is a lightweight, open-source, Python 3 library for fast and reproducible experimentation.
-It lets data scientist focus on data science, not on software development issues.
-Steppy's minimal interface does not impose constraints, however, enables clean machine learning pipeline design.
+1. Steppy is a lightweight, open-source, Python 3 library for fast and reproducible experimentation.
+1. Steppy lets data scientist focus on data science, not on software development issues.
+1. Steppy's minimal interface does not impose constraints, however, enables clean machine learning pipeline design.

 ### What problem steppy solves?
+#### Problems
-In the course of the project, data scientist faces multiple problems.
-Difficulties with reproducibility and lack of the ability to prepare experiments quickly are two particular examples.
+In the course of the project, data scientist faces two problems:
+1. Difficulties with reproducibility in data science / machine learning projects.
+1. Lack of the ability to prepare or extend experiments quickly.

+#### Solution
 Steppy address both problems by introducing two simple abstractions: `Step` and `Tranformer`.
 We consider it minimal interface for building machine learning pipelines.

-`Step` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpoiting the model during training and much more. `Tranformer` in turn, is purely computational, data scientist-defined piece that takes an input data and produces some output data.
+1. `Step` is a wrapper over the transformer and handles multiple aspects of the execution of the pipeline, such as saving intermediate results (if needed), checkpoiting the model during training and much more.
+1. `Tranformer` in turn, is purely computational, data scientist-defined piece that takes an input data and produces some output data.
 Typical Transformers are neural netowrk, machine learning algorithms and pre- or post-processing routines.

 ### Start using steppy
 #### Installation